AdriQD/attentionQST/README.md

 The pipeline consist of two main blocks:

 1. pre-processing.
-In this step, we generate random density matrices and cwork out the born values, using a pre-selected set of operators.
+In this step, we first generate  random density matrices,  and then we work out the associated born values, using a pre-selected set of operators (SICs, Pauli).
 We introduce a statistical approximation inside our data by using multinomial function for the SICS, or Gaussian approximation for the Pauli basis.

 2. post-processing step.
 After the first sweep of reconstruction, we train a deep neural network model that learns a noise filtering function for the general space of density matrices (mixed or Haar-pure).